jcucuzza/dateapp_angular_dotnet/README.md

 ## Date Apes ##
 ------
-Current stage dev log:
+Dev log:

+- Develop Client side login and registration within Angular 8.

-- Authentication- creating a user model, authentication controller, tokens, and middleware and stuffs.
+- ~~Authentication- creating a user model, authentication controller, tokens, and middleware and stuffs.~~

 - ~~create a skeleton template to get a functional http responses to and from .Net and Angular.~~